zammad/zammad-org/src/en/contribute/contribute.md

 ::: tip

-It is no big difference which branch you choose to translate.
+It should be no big difference which branch you choose to translate.
 When Weblate detects the same strings in different branches, they will be used for all branches and only have to be translated once.
+If in doubt, choose the `develop` version.
 :::

 After selecting a project (Documentation or Zammad), you will see different